Notebooks-Now/submission-instructions/structure.md

 ## Next Steps

-Now that you are familar with the contents of your repository, let's look at [the authoring environment](authoring) available for each toolchain and understand how to work locally with your content.
+Now that you are familiar with the contents of your repository, let's look at [the authoring environment](authoring) available for each toolchain and understand how to work locally with your content.